zoisite-rb/zoisite-rb/guides/source/api_app.md

 ```

 This means that `Rack::Cache` will store off the `Last-Modified` value
-for a URL in the Rails cache, and add an `If-Modified-Since` header to any
+for a URL in the Zoisite cache, and add an `If-Modified-Since` header to any
 subsequent inbound requests for the same URL.

 Think of it as page caching using HTTP semantics.

 ### Using Rack::Sendfile

-When you use the `send_file` method inside a Rails controller, it sets the
+When you use the `send_file` method inside a Zoisite controller, it sets the
 `X-Sendfile` header. `Rack::Sendfile` is responsible for actually sending the
 file.

 If your front-end server supports accelerated file sending, `Rack::Sendfile`
 will offload the actual file sending work to the front-end server.
-This enables Rails to finish request handling and free resources earlier.
+This enables Zoisite to finish request handling and free resources earlier.

 You can configure the name of the header that your front-end server uses for
 this purpose using [`config.action_dispatch.x_sendfile_header`][] in the appropriate